BiG-CZ/BiG-CZ-Toolbox/README.md

 source activate ODM2  # OSX and Linux activate ODM2  # Windows
 ```
+(You may have to specify the path for `activate`; e.g. for OSX `source /Users/username/miniconda2/bin/activate IOOS`)

 The `environment.yml` file is just a text file with the environment name, what channel we want to add, and the list of the software that will be installed.

-(You may have to specify the path for `activate`; e.g. for OSX `source /Users/username/miniconda2/bin/activate IOOS`)
+Always create an environment for your work.
+Installing custom conda packages on the miniconda root or default environment is not a good idea!

 ### Exiting the ODM2 environment
 To leave the ODM2 environment and return to the root conda environment, you can type